Part 11. How central banks work

 Figure 11.3 Balance sheets after the central bank mortgage-backed security purchase from 2nd Bank.

 So, 2nd Bank now has digital reserves of £50,000.
-This type of borrowing is generally short term under a sale and repurchase agreement, and so the security may eventually be purchased back by 2nd Bank.
-But as long as a central bank has a non-zero balance sheet, which is usually the case, banks will have reserves available to use to facilitate lending (as well as earnings) as discussed next.
+There are various channels through which banks can acquire reserves including Open Market Operations and Discount Window Borrowing, and these will vary from central bank to central bank.
+But the important thing to note is that as long as a central bank has a non-zero balance sheet, which is usually the case, banks will have reserves available to use to facilitate lending (as well as earnings) as discussed next.